ErylMurphy/LAB_U02_D09_PG_PROMISE_COUNTRIES/README.md

 # pg-promise Lab

-In this lab, you will create model objects for cities, countries, and languages.
+In this lab, you will create model objects for cities.

 ## Database setup